This post is part of our question & answer series.

 As a matter of fact, I recently created a blog on a niche-specific topic, and with 12 blog posts and almost negligible SEO, that blog is getting 7,000 pag- views per day.

 Takeaway: A niche blog always performs better.

-- Which will make more money for you — a single or multi-niche blog?
+- Which will make more money for you — a single-niche or a multi-niche blog?

-Remember this important point: Income from your blog is directly proportional to the quality and targeted traffic your blog is getting.
+- Income from your blog is directly proportional to the quality of targeted traffic your blog is getting.

-You may previously have assumed that with multiple topics a blogger can drive more traffic, but you now know that is not the case.
+You may have previously assumed that with multiple topics, a blogger can drive more traffic.
+But you now know that is not the case.

-- Blog #1: This blog gets 10,000 page views per month, and all of the traffic is coming to the blog for topics related to photography and cameras.
+- Blog #1: This blog gets 10,000 page views per month, and all of the traffic coming to the blog is for topics related to photography and cameras.